basss2024/FAU-FullStack-Dev-Spring2025-project-1-basss2024/README.md

 Submitted by: **Shamiah Bass**
 #Z23526337

 This web app: **Displays the best beaches in Florida for 2025.
-You can click on a card and it will direct you to the infomration of the beach.**
+You can click on a card and it will give you infomation about the beach.**

 Time spent: **24** hours spent in total